m1cr0lab-esp32/sleep-modes/docs/09-hibernation-mode.md

     // we only need 1 byte to save ledIndex value EEPROM.begin(1);

-    // flash the active LED only after a deep sleep if (esp_sleep_get_wakeup_cause() == ESP_SLEEP_WAKEUP_TIMER) {
+    // flash the active LED only after a deep sleep or hibernation if (esp_sleep_get_wakeup_cause() == ESP_SLEEP_WAKEUP_TIMER) {
+        // In hibernation mode, the only way to save data is to host it in the EEPROM.
-        // the value stored at address 0x0000 is assigned to ledIndex ledIndex = EEPROM.read(0);
+        // The value stored at address 0x0000 is assigned to ledIndex. ledIndex = EEPROM.read(0);
         flashActiveLED();
     }